Arboreal and Meadow Ladybird Comparison

 Using the keel shape the two species are separated along the vertical line A-B.

-Using my system the two species are separated along the horizontal line C-D.
+Using wing case markings the two species are separated along the horizontal line C-D.

-Group 1 consists of individuals that show the features of Epaulet Ladybirds and have round-keels and these are classic chrysomeloides, accepted by all.
+Group 1 consists of individuals that show the features of Arboreal Ladybirds and have round-keels and these are classic chrysomeloides, accepted by all.

-Individuals which show all the features of an Epaulet Ladybird, but which have a pointed-keel.
+Group 2 consists of individuals which show all the features of an Arboreal Ladybird, but which have a pointed-keel.

-I call these chrysomeloides, whilst the majority call them litura.
+I call these chrysomeloides, whilst the keel shape would key them out as litura.

-Both of these contrasting identification systems, mine and the keel-shape are self-reinforcing.
+Both of these contrasting identification systems, wing case markings or the keel-shape are self-reinforcing.

 An independent review of the identification features for this pair of common species is now needed.